A clinical trial to look at the long-term effects of gantenerumab in patients with Alzheimer’s disease

 Trial Summary

-This is an open-label, multicenter, rollover study to evaluate the safety and tolerability of long-term administration of gantenerumab in participants with AD.
-All participants who have completed the open-label extensions (OLEs) of Studies WN25203 or WN28745 will be eligible to participate in Part 1 of this study.
-Of these, participants who complete Week 104 visit in Part 1 will be eligible for Part 2 of this study.
-Participants will continue receiving open-label gantenerumab by subcutaneous (SC) injection every four weeks (Q4W) at the same dose as administered in the parent studies (part 1)/ Week 104 visit (part 2).
+The main purpose of the study was to evaluate the safety and tolerability of long-term administration of gantenerumab in participants with AD.
+All participants who have completed the open-label extensions (OLEs) of studies WN25203 or WN28745 were enrolled in Part 1 of this study.
+Of these, participants who completed Week 104 visit in Part 1.
+Participants received open-label gantenerumab by subcutaneous (SC) injection every four weeks (Q4W) at the same dose as administered in the parent studies (part 1)/ Week 104 visit.

-This clinical trial is recruiting people who have a type of disease called Alzheimer’s disease.
-In order to take part, people must have already completed one of the previous gantenerumab clinical trials, which were called WN25203 (SCarlet RoAD) and WN28745 (Marguerite RoAD).
+This clinical trial has recruited people who have a type of disease called Alzheimer’s disease.
+In order to take part, they must have already completed one of the previous gantenerumab clinical trials, which were called WN25203 (SCarlet RoAD) and WN28745 (Marguerite RoAD).

-The purpose of this clinical trial is to evaluate the effects, good or bad, of gantenerumab on people with Alzheimer’s disease.
+The purpose of this clinical trial is to evaluate the effects, good or bad, of long-term treatment with gantenerumab in people with Alzheimer’s disease.
 In this clinical trial, you will be given gantenerumab only.

 You must not have left the previous trial before completion or stopped taking gantenerumab for any reason, and you cannot take part if you are pregnant.